 As the new year rolls in, many of us are working on reviewing the direction of our business and planning for the future.
-How to set achievable goals for 2022 that will help you to get closer to your dream lifestyle and will actually be sustainable?
+How to set achievable goals that will help you to get closer to your dream lifestyle and will actually be sustainable?

 I’m not much of a planner and setting up any long-term goals usually turns out to be quite challenging.
 If I do end up setting my goals, sooner or later, I realize that the list is just too overwhelming and give up.
 In other cases, I just vaguely follow it along, deep down knowing that I won’t reach it anyway…

 Before we get started, I want to say that my main message with all of this is simple – have fun with your year!
-And plan it the way that feels the best for you!
+And plan it the way that feels the best for you.

-How to set achievable goals for 2022?
+How to set achievable goals for the year ahead?

 “Most people overestimate what they can do in one year and underestimate what they can do in ten years.”